marc-jones/phd_thesis/content/03_winter/02_global.md

 After the day 65 time point, however, the most highly correlated sample does not correspond to the samples taken on the same day.
 The day 67 and day 72 samples from Tapidor are most highly correlated with the day 67 time point in Westar.
 The two final time points are also most highly correlated, despite the Tapidor sample being sampled 83 days post-sowing and the Westar sample 72 days post-sowing (Figure \ref{figure:3xx:corrapex}b).
-Taken together these two results suggest that different factors are having influencing the transcriptome in each tissue.
+Taken together these two results suggest that different factors are influencing the transcriptome in each tissue.
 The equivalent time points being most highly correlated in the leaf suggests that the age of the leaf is having the largest effect on the transcriptome.
 That there is a time delay between the most highly correlated samples in the apex suggests that age does not influence the transcriptome in the apex as strongly as the leaf.
 Instead, the pattern of correlation coefficients suggests that developmental stage influences the transcriptome in the apex.